Improving Your Writing: Steps To Become A Better Writer

 Writing a lot also does this unusual thing with the economics of writing.
 The marginal costs of each mistake or problem diminishes as you accumulate more written material.
 For example, this blog post at 2:00 AM, while is nice, it is not going to make or break my academic career.
 It is only a small fraction of the stuff I have written over the years.
 However, if you are new to writing, a single blog post might seem a bit daunting to you.
 And, I think improving your writing requires you to feel “OK” just to write and not worry about it.

-Use Peer Feedback To Develop Your Writing Skills.
+Use Peer Feedback To Develop Your Writing Skills As A Grad Student.

 I have had the privilege to have some of the best academic mentors in the world.
 They were not easy on me, but that helped me improve as an academic writer, scholar, and thinker a lot.
 I am so glad that they pushed me to become better.
 Even though it was frustrating-all learning is frustrating-I realize that they truly cared about my success.